 A quick scroll through #flattwists on Instagram will land you thousands of gorgeous variations of flat twists, all styled in different ways.
 Regular two strand twists, which can hang loosely, are usually best for natural hair, but flat twists can work well on both natural and relaxed textures.
 And while flat twists are touted for being a versatile hairstyle, they can lead to healthier hair, too.

 What Are Flat Twists?

 According to Michelle O’Connor, a professional hairstylist and the artistic director at Matrix, "flat twisting is a protective style that minimizes manipulation of hair on a daily basis.
 It’s therefore a path to healthier hair."
 Whether they're the first step to achieving bouncy curls overnight (called a twist-out) or they're the base of a flattering updo, this is an easy, customizable style that anyone can achieve.

 Keep reading for a step-by-step guide on how to flat twist natural hair.

 To begin, use a rat tail comb like the Evolve Rat Tail Comb ($7) to part the hairline leading all the way back to the nape of the neck.

 O'Connor recommends determining what you’d like the finished result to look like and working backwards from there.
-"For example, figure out where you want your part line, how long you want to wear the style, if it's being worn as a protective style, or if it'll be a set to be pulled out solely for the purpose for creating definition."
+"Figure out where you want your part line, how long you want to wear the style, if it's being worn as a protective style, or if it'll be a set to be pulled out solely for the purpose for creating definition."